Chapter Four: 2009

 To deal with a shortage of funds we are forced to do fundraising only until at least Jan 6, 2009.

 At the same time, WikiLeaks was asking followers to support their application for over $500,000 funding from the Knight foundation.
-The New York Times supported their application but many supporters wondered why WikiLeaks needed so much money.
+The New York Times supported their application but many supporters asked why WikiLeaks needed so much money.

 On 4 January 2010 Julian Assange gave an unusually candid interview to a German blogger.
 Assange said shutting down the site was a way "to enforce self-discipline [and] ensure that everyone who is involved stops normal work and actually spends time raising revenue".